 the actual HH data for the Final Demand element of the site; or

-the HH data for the Final Demand element of the site calculated from the HH data at the import boundary and the metered generation element of the site.
+the HH data for the Final Demand element of the site calculated from the HH data at the import boundary and the metered Non-Final Demand element of the site.

 The template then finds the maximum of the actual or estimated HH Final Demand data for the site and divides this by 0.95 to convert the kW to Capacity kVA to produce a Capacity to be used for allocation to a residual band.

-It was highlighted that this process was again consistent with processes within the BSCP for settlement metering when audits are undertaken so following the above process would lead to better consistency across distributors.

-The Spreadsheet can be found within Attachment 6 Calculation Template for Mixed Demand Sites.
+Non-MIC Sites

+The customer will provide the Final-Demand based on metering data at the boundary, less data for the Non-Final Demand element.
+This can be meter readings or HH data dependent on boundary metered settlement method.

+Worked examples for MIC and Non-MIC sites are provided in Attachment X.

 The Working Group would like to seek party views on the above points in order to aid in developing the solution.